kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lab_Introduction_to_T-SQL_Querying_Answers.md

 -- CORRECT: Using alias in ORDER BY (processed after SELECT) SELECT
-    FirstName + ' ' + LastName AS FullName,
+    e.FirstName + ' ' + e.LastName AS FullName,
-    BaseSalary * 12 AS AnnualSalary
+    e.BaseSalary * 12 AS AnnualSalary
-FROM Employees
+FROM Employees e
 ORDER BY FullName, AnnualSalary;

 -- INCORRECT: Cannot use alias in WHERE clause (processed before SELECT) -- This would cause an error:
--- SELECT FirstName + ' ' + LastName AS FullName
+-- SELECT e.FirstName + ' ' + e.LastName AS FullName
 -- FROM Employees e
 -- WHERE FullName LIKE 'J%';

--- CORRECT: Use the actual expression in WHERE clause SELECT FirstName + ' ' + LastName AS FullName
+-- CORRECT: Use the actual expression in WHERE clause SELECT e.FirstName + ' ' + e.LastName AS FullName
-FROM Employees
+FROM Employees e
-WHERE FirstName + ' ' + LastName LIKE 'J%'
+WHERE e.FirstName + ' ' + e.LastName LIKE 'J%'
 ORDER BY FullName;
 ```